Dr Clive Acraman - CEO

 Further, while I appreciated the skills and talents of the teams I led and the individual practitioners I worked alongside, I was frustrated because I was unable to provide them with the rewards they deserved or allow them the time required to provide a quality services alongside the people we served.
-For the last two years I have worked hard to achieve a solution for people who use services and those who provide them.
+Since 2016 I have worked hard to achieve a solution for people who use services, and those who provide them.
 Health and Care at Home Limited is that solution.

 My expertise in Personalised Care and Support Planning spans two decades.
 Further, I am an appreciative leader who understands that staff who feel valued and are well rewarded provide services with compassion, respect and dignity.
 Our staff are well looked after and in turn our services are of the highest quality.

 Alexandra (Alex) Greenaway - Registered Manager